SamuelPSantiago/SamuelPSantiago/README.md

-<h2 align="center">Olá, meu nome é Samuel Pinheiro 👋👋</h2>
+<h2 align="center">Hello, my name is Samuel Pinheiro 👋👋</h2>

-<p> Sou um Programador Full-Stack apaixonado pela resolução de problemas!
-Comecei a programar C# em 2019 na área do desenvolvimento de jogos, utilizando a Unity.
-Durante minha carreira já passei por algumas startups e empresas onde pude aprimorar minhas habilidades nas mais diversas áreas.
+<p> I'm a Full-Stack Programmer passionate about problem solving!
+I started programming C# in 2019 in the area of ​​game development, using Unity.
+During my career I have worked at some startups and companies where I was able to improve my skills in the most diverse areas.

-Atualmente, atuo com o foco em desenvolvimento Back-End usando linguagens como C#, Typescript e PHP.
-E ultilizando as mais diversas ferramentas como AWS e Docker.
+Currently, I focus on Back-End development using languages ​​such as C#, Typescript and PHP.
+And using the most diverse tools such as AWS and Docker.

-Tenho como metas de vida desenvolver e aprimorar a tecnologia de maneira a auxiliar a sociedade.
-Além de transmitir o conhecimento que eu adquir durante minha jornada para as próximas gerações de programadores.
+My life goals are to develop and improve technology in order to help society.
+In addition to transmitting the knowledge I acquired during my journey to the next generations of programmers.
 </p>